Learning Events vs. Meetings, What’s the Difference?

 The main difference:

-In meetings, we determine what work participants want or need to accomplish/achieve together in the available time.
-It is our responsibility to design a session that does this so we can further work or action.
+- In meetings, we determine what work participants want or need to accomplish/achieve together in the available time.
+It is our responsibility to design a session that does this so we can advance work or take action.

 Here is the tricky bit… Meetings can have multiple purposes.
 They can be: